How to Use Dockboards & Dockplates Safely and Effectively

 Once you see these signs, replace the dockboard/dockplate.
 Replacing an old dockboard costs money, but can prevent devastating and far more expensive accidents.

 Using your boards and plates incorrectly, or with heavier than intended loads will hasten the need to replace the equipment.
-One strategy to lengthen life is is to use a board heavier than you need, which means you’ll be adding heavier components and the board can last longer under stress.
+One strategy to lengthen life is to use a board heavier than you need, which means you’ll be adding heavier components and the board can last longer under stress.

 Dockboard inspection checklist